estebansant/curso_practico_javascript/README.md

 - Second step: Implement the formulas in JavaScript.
 - Third step: Create functions for the discounts.
 - Fourth step: Integrate JavaScript with HTML.

+## Project #3: Average, median and mode

+- First step: Define the formulas.
+- Second step: Implement the formulas in JavaScript.
+- Third step: Create functions for the discounts.
+- Fourth step: Integrate JavaScript with HTML.